-(i) Basis of preparation of the financial (iii) Foreign currencies statements
+(i) Basis of preparation of the financial statements

 Tanfield Group Plc is a public company incorporated in England and quoted on AIM.
-These financial statements have been prepared on the going concern basis in accordance with International Financial Reporting Standards as adopted by the EU ("IFRS"), IFRS Interpretation Committee interpretation ("IFRSIC") and the requirements of the Companies Act applicable to Companies reporting under IFRS.
+These financial statements have been prepared on the going concern basis in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
 The financial statements have been prepared under the historical cost convention, except for the revaluation of certain financial assets and liabilities measured at fair value.